Partnering Institutions

 • The Brookline Mental Health Center, home to the Centar for Early Detection and Response to Risk (CEDAR) program, an early-intervention program for patients at high risk for development of psychosis.

-• College mental health clinics at Simmons University, Harvard University, and Northeastern University
+• College mental health clinic at Harvard University

 • Dimock Community Mental Health Center